Holy Synod of the Albanian Orthodox Church: Situation from 1992 until today

 On 7 April 2016, the Holy Synod convened, which approved the amendments to the Statute of the Autocephalous Orthodox Church of Albania.
 The Holy Synod established two new metropolises: a) The Holy Metropolis of Apollonia and Fier, which includes the district of Fier, the area of Patos and Libofsha, detached from the Metropolitanate of Berat, Kaninë and Vlora; b) The Holy Metropolis of Elbasan, which includes the areas of Elbasan, Shpat and Librazhd, separated from the Archdiocese of Tirana and Durrës.
 In accordance with the Statute, following the proposal of the Clergy-Laity Council, the Holy Synod undertook to fill the vacancies of the newly established Metropolises through regular voting.
 For the Metropolitanate of Apollonia and Fier, Bishop Nikolla (Hyka) of Apollonia was elected.
 Bishop of Kruja, Andoni (Merdani), was elected Metropolitan of Elbasan.
 The Holy Synod then raised Bishop Nathanail (Lavrioti-Stergiu) to the rank of Metropolitan.
 Subsequently, in the chapel of the Holy Trinity in the Synodal Center, the corresponding Great Messages were given.

 On 16 April 2016, in the Cathedral of Saint George, Fier, the Metropolitan of Apollonia and Fier, Nikolla, was enthroned.

 On 17 April 2016, in the church of St. Nicholas, Elbasan, the Metropolitan of Elbasan, Andoni, was enthroned.

 On 20 July 2024, following a period of poor health, Metropolitan of Berat Ignati died at the age of 89.
 The final sacramental and burial services took place on 23 July 2024.
 Metropolitan Ignat was laid to rest in the Cathedral of Saint Demetrius, Berat.

-Fllowing the passing of Metropolitan Ignat of Berat, Bishop of Bylis, Asti, on 14 November 2024 by a unanimous vote in the Holy Synod was elected to fill the vacant seat of the Holy Metropolitan Dioceses of Berat.
+Following the passing of Metropolitan Ignat of Berat, Bishop of Bylis, Asti, on 14 November 2024 by a unanimous vote in the Holy Synod was elected to fill the vacant seat of the Holy Metropolitan Dioceses of Berat.
 On 21 November 2024, in the church of St. Demetrius, Berat, the Metropolitan of Berat, Vlorë and Kanina, Asti was enthroned.

 On 9 December 2024, Archimandrite Anastas (Enkelejd) Mamaj was elected by the Holy Synod as (titular) Bishop of Kruja.
 The newly elected bishop was ordained Bishop of Krujë, and auxiliary bishop to the Archbishop, on 15 December 2024 in the Resurrection of Christ Cathedral, Tiranë.